sitechtimes/global-oauth2/README.md

 }
 ... body: {
   "grant_type": "authorization_code",
-  "code": AuthorizationCode, // sent from the frontend "redirect_uri": RedirectURI // as defined in your application }
+  "code": {...}, // sent from the frontend "redirect_uri": {...} // as defined in your application
+}

 // POST TO: